Axium Foods: History

 In November 2010, Axium Foods celebrated 50 years in business.
-Mac McCleary died in 2007, but the company remains family-owned and operated.

 In March 2012, Axium Foods introduced the brand Mystic Harvest, including tortilla chips made with purple corn.

+Axium Foods was acquired by CK Snacks in September 2024.

 Environmental sustainability

-Axium Foods has a full wastewater treatment plant that includes an anaerobic digester.
-That process creates methane gas, and while the company currently flares that gas, it is exploring ways to recapture it and/or generate electricity with it.
+Axium Foods has a full wastewater treatment plant that includes an activated sludge sequential batch reactor.
 The company also takes any dry waste created from producing its corn-based snacks and sells it as cattle feed to a local farmer, keeping the dry waste out of landfills.

 Raw materials for their snacks, primarily corn and flavorings, come from local farmers and ingredient companies.